 From Asakusa, walk (45min) or take a taxi or the subway to get to Akihabara , the mecca of anime and possibly the most famous place to go for the best of Tokyo to continue your Tokyo itinerary through some of the city’s most emblematic and infamous neighbourhoods.

-After a coffee and some food to recharge at a maid cafe wander along the main boulevard, Chuor Dori, where lots of different stores that may pop in your mind when you think of Akihabara can be found.
+After a coffee and some food to recharge at a maid cafe wander along the main boulevard, Chuor Dori, where you can find lots of different stores that may pop in your mind when you think of Akihabara.

 I managed to find the lens that I really wanted to buy but couldn’t remember what it was called there and a couple of their staff members did actually speak English.
 The range on display is extraordinary and the place overwhelming.